Why Analytics Are Critical To Third-Party Risk Management

 In the cybersecurity area, there is no universal method to reliably identify every high-risk third party.
 Many companies use other measures as a proxy for risk, like scores on a cybersecurity assessment or compliance with some regulatory framework.
 However, these approaches fail in two key areas.
 First, the measure may not capture information relevant to understanding cybersecurity risk.
 It may be good to know that your offsite data storage vendor is compliant with the PCI-DSS standard, for example, but that reveals nothing about the risk of using their services to store data.
 Additionally, these approaches fail to consider the nature of the relationship between the third party and the company.
 Cybersecurity scores and compliance reports don’t address how the third party and the company interact with each other.

 A better approach starts by understanding the interactions between a company and a third party.
 If the relationship can be described by answering a few simple questions, then analytics can help turn qualitative responses into a categorical assessment of risk.
-Our solution captures the scope of a relationship across eight areas: Business Process, People, Digital Identities, Applications, Data, Devices, Networks and Facilities.
+The future of TPRM captures the scope of a relationship across eight areas: Business Process, People, Digital Identities, Applications, Data, Devices, Networks and Facilities.
 For example:

 Define the level and criticality of the third-party’s access to sensitive data.
 This includes the level of impact to the business if the data was compromised.